pantheon-systems/documentation/source/content/drush-versions.md

 Pantheon currently supports Drush versions 8, 9, and 10.

 Drush 8 is the preferred version of Drush to use with Drupal 8 sites that are managed by Composer.
-See [Drupal 8 and Composer on Pantheon Without Continuous Integration](/guides/drupal-8-composer-no-ci/) and the [Build Tools Workflow](/guides/build-tools/) for information on how to use Composer to manage Drupal sites on Pantheon.
+Visit the [Build Tools Workflow](/guides/build-tools/) for information on how to use Composer to manage Drupal sites on Pantheon, or the [Convert to Composer](/guides/composer-convert) guide to convert the site to Composer-managed.

 Drush 8 should also be used for Drupal 8 sites that are not managed by Composer, or that use modules that provide additional Drush 8 commands.